-This feature prevents crosstalk scenario from happening, especially when a wideband antenna is used.
-This feature allows the adjustment of the Trident Transmitting SSI clock rate in the radio to be varied from the Receiving Frequency.
-This subsequently reduced the possibilities of radio frequency interfering spurs and prevents the issues of crosstalk.
+This feature prevents crosstalk scenarios from happening, especially when a wideband antenna is used.
+This feature allows the adjustment of the internal SSI clock rate of the radio.
+This subsequently reduces the possibility of radio frequency interfering spurs and prevents the issues of crosstalk.